Jeff Heath (American football): 2019 season

-He started 13 games, missing 3 with a shoulder injury that required offseason surgery.
+Heath started 13 games, missing 3 with a shoulder injury that required offseason surgery.
 He posted 63 tackles (sixth on the team), 3 quarterback hurries, 9 passes defensed and did not have an interception for the second time in his career.

-He had 9 tackles and 2 passes defensed in the season opener against the New York Giants.
-He made 7 tackles and 2 passes defensed in the season finale against the Washington Redskins.
+He had 9 tackles and 2 passes defensed in the season opener against the Giants.
+He made 7 tackles and 2 passes defensed in the season finale against the Redskins.

 Las Vegas Raiders

 On March 27, 2020, Heath signed a two-year, $8 million contract with the Las Vegas Raiders, reuniting with assistant coach Rod Marinelli, who was his defensive coordinator with the Cowboys.
 He was a backup safety behind Erik Harris and Johnathan Abram.

-In Week 5 against the Kansas City Chiefs, Heath recorded his first interception as a Raider off a pass thrown by Patrick Mahomes during the 40–32 win.
+In Week 5 against the Chiefs, Heath recorded his first interception as a Raider off a pass thrown by Patrick Mahomes during the 40–32 win.
 In Week 10 against the Denver Broncos, Heath intercepted two passes thrown by Drew Lock during the 37–12 win, earning him the AFC Defensive Player of the Week award for his performance.

 He was placed on injured reserve on December 12, 2020.
 While on injured reserve, Raiders defensive backs coach Jim O’Neil and assistant Taver Johnson were ruled out of a game against the Miami Dolphins due to COVID-19 protocols, and Heath was pressed into service as a defensive backs coach along with general manager Mike Mayock.
 Heath was activated from injured reserve on January 2, 2021.
-He finished with 37 tackles, 3 interceptions and 4 passes defensed in 13 games with 5 starts.
+He finished with 34 tackles, 3 interceptions (led the team), 4 passes defensed and 3 special teams tackles in 13 games with 5 starts.

-On May 5, 2021, he was released after the Raiders selected three safeties in the 2021 NFL Draft.
+On May 5, 2021, he was released after the Raiders selected three safeties in the 2021 NFL draft.

 New Orleans Saints

-On August 21, 2021, Heath signed with the New Orleans Saints.
+On August 21, 2021, he signed as a free agent with the Saints.
 He was released on September 10, 2021, but re-signed to the practice squad the next day and was later signed to the active roster.

+Heath appeared in 16 games, focusing mostly on special teams and only played on defense in four of them.
+He had 5 defensive tackles, one sack and 7 special teams tackles.
+He wasn't re-signed after the season.

 NFL statistics

+Post NFL

+Jeff Heath resides in Michigan with his wife, former Dallas Cowboy cheerleader Paige (Cavalieri) and their children.
+As of September 2025, he has joined the football coaching staff at Lake Orion High School.